TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- fix wielding sounds
+	- keep vector of perform transfer results with marks whether they should happen
+	- always notify logic, only finally notify audiovisuals

 - Enlarge sentiences boxes?
 	- Or add to requests when a held entity requested to draw?
 	- Would be hard since it w